An Alexandria, Virginia Tradition

-When our cousins Lonny and Teddy Marchant – the fourth generation of Shumans to own the bakery – retired in 2004, Shuman’s closed.
+When our cousins Lonny and Teddy Marchant – the fourth generation of Shumans to own the bakery – retired in 2004, Shuman’s retail bakery on South Washington Street closed.
 But family members continued to discuss the possibility of carrying on Shuman’s as a family-owned bakery.

 In 2009 we created a Facebook page, which consisted simply of a brief description of when and where Shuman’s Bakery was founded, along with some historical Shuman’s photographs.
 Without any promotion, we soon found that we had more than 100 fans, many of whom reminisced fondly about Shuman’s Bakery, especially Shuman’s Jelly Cake.
 Inspired by their comments, we formed L. Shuman and Sons LLC (d.b.a.
 Shuman’s Bakery) to bring the bakery back on-line.

 We have re-established Shuman’s to renew and carry on this family tradition.
 We continue to make Shuman’s Jelly Cake from the original family recipe, using only the finest ingredients.

 We turned again and again to our cousins Lonny and Teddy Marchant for advice and support, and have been grateful for their assistance as we endeavor to continue this family bakery tradition.